Intro-to-SE-Lab-Fall-21/Group08/readme.md

 # Email Client

 ## Description
-The email client allows to access emails from email services, compose emails, send emails
+This project will be an email client that allows users to access emails from email services, compose emails, send emails and receive emails.

 ## Objectives
 Design and develop an email client that will have a number of different functionalities based on the customer (TA) expectations.

 ## Features
-- User can login into their emails
+- User can login into their account
-- User can compose, edit, and send email to other users
+- User can compose, edit, and send emails to other users
 - User can search and forward emails to other users
-- User can attach their email with documents
+- User can attach files to their emails

 ## Team Members
 - Matthew Hawes ([mwh273](https://github.com/mwh273))